-11. Description of Protocol Drugs or Devices.
-If the protocol uses an investigational drug or device, provide the following information:

-- a.
-IND/IDE number and name of sponsor, if the study is in support of an application to the FDA. - b.
-Complete names and composition of all medication(s), device(s) or placebo(s). - c.
-Source of medications, devices or placebos. - d.
+- 11. Description of Protocol Drugs or Devices.
+If the protocol uses an investigational drug or device, provide the following information: - a.
+IND/IDE number and name of sponsor. - b.
+Complete names and composition of all medication(s), device(s), or placebo(s). - c.
+Source of medications, devices, or placebos. - d.
 Location of storage for study medications. - e.
-Dose range, schedule and administration of test articles. - f.
+Dose range, schedule, and administration of test articles. - f.
 Washout period, if used, should be described in detail. - g.
 Duration of drug or device treatment. - h.
 Concomitant medications allowed. - i.
 Antidotes and treatments available. - j.
 Disposition of unused drug. - k.
-The procedure by which the IND sponsor will monitor the protocol in accordance with 21 CFR 312.

-1. In addition to the above list of requirements to be included in the protocol, the following additional items need to be submitted:

-(1) A copy of the Investigator's Brochure and/or device manual and associated case report/data collection forms.
-If the study involved the testing of an approved drug for a new indication, provide a copy of the package insert.

-(2) A signed Form FDA 1572 for IND Applications filed with the FDA, including the following information (for non-FDA new drug protocols, the following information should be included in the protocol):

-(a) Name, address and a statement of the qualifications for each investigator and the name of each subinvestigator working under the PI.

-(b) Names and addresses of facilities to be used.

-(c) Name and address of each IRB reviewing the protocol.

-(3) For Investigational Devices, include your local IRB's assessment of the risk (nonsignificant or significant) of the investigational device you plan to use in your study.
-If the device poses significant risk to research subjects, specify the IDE number obtained from the FDA, the name of the sponsor, and the procedure by which the sponsor will monitor the protocol in accordance with 21 CFR 812.

-12. Disposition of Data.
+The procedure by which the IND sponsor will monitor the protocol in accordance with 21 CFR 312. - (1) In addition to the above list of requirements to address in the protocol, include the following with the protocol submission: A copy of the Investigator's Brochure and/or device manual and associated case report/data collection forms. - (2) A signed Form FDA 1572 for IND Applications that have been approved by the FDA, including the following information (for non-FDA new drug protocols, the following information should be included in the protocol): - (a) Name, address and a statement of the qualifications for each investigator and the name of each sub-investigator working under the PI. - (b) Names and addresses of facilities to be used. - (c) Name and address of each IRB reviewing the protocol. - (3) For Investigational Devices, include your local IRB's assessment of the risk, such as nonsignificant or significant risk, of the investigational device you plan to use in your study.
+If the device poses significant risk to research subjects, specify the IDE number obtained from the FDA, the name of the sponsor, and the procedure by which the IND sponsor will monitor the protocol in accordance with 21 CFR 812. - 12.
+Disposition of Data.
 Describe where data will be stored, who will keep the data, how the data will be stored and the length of time data will be stored.
 Note that records of IND studies must be kept until 2 years after a New Drug Application is approved/issued, or for 2 years after the IND is withdrawn.
-Records required for IDE studies should be retained for 2 years following the date that the investigation is terminated or completed or the date that the records are no longer required for support of the pre-market approval application, whichever is sooner.
+Records required for IDE studies should be retained for 2 years after the latter of the following dates: the date that the investigation is terminated or completed and the date that the records are no longer required for support of the pre-market approval application.

 For studies with minors, most states require keeping records for up to 7 years (dependent on state's statute of limitations) past the subject's age of majority.

-13. Modification of the Protocol.
-Describe the procedures to be followed if the protocol is to be modified, amended or terminated before completion.
-Note that any modification to the protocol, consent form and/or questionnaires, including a change to the PI, must be submitted to the local IRB for review and approval and then the HSRRB for second level review and approval.
-Address this procedure even if you do not anticipate making any modifications.

-14. Departure from the Protocol.
-Describe procedures and notifications to be made in the event of deviations from the approved protocol to include both the local IRB and the HSRRB.

-15. Roles and Responsibilities of Study Personnel.
-Briefly describe the duties of all study personnel to include each of the persons listed as investigators, research staff, consultants and the medical monitor.
+- 13. Modification of the Protocol.
+Describe the procedures to be followed if the protocol is to be modified, amended, or terminated before completion.
+Note that any modification to the protocol, consent form and/or questionnaires must be submitted to both the local IRB and the HSRRB for review and approval.
+Address this procedure even if you do not anticipate making any modifications. - 14.
+Departure from the Protocol.
+Describe procedures and notifications to be made in the event of deviations from the approved protocol requirements. - 15.
+Roles and Responsibilities of Study Personnel.
+Briefly describe the duties of all study personnel, which should include each of the persons listed as investigators, research staff, consultants, and the medical monitor.
 Describe their roles in the research effort (e.g., Research Coordinator, 80%, recruit and consent subjects, maintain study records, administer study drug, take and record vital signs, enter data into computer data base).
 Duties of the medical monitor, as defined in HSRRB Clause 8.02, are as follows: